templ-fun/evm-protocol/README.md

    See [`CONTRACTS.md`](./CONTRACTS.md) for the full list of supported variables.
 2. Run the full test suite and Slither analysis.
 3. Deploy with `scripts/deploy.js` and record the contract address and XMTP group ID.
 4. Host the backend bot (e.g., on a VM) using the contract address and bot key.
+Ensure `backend/.env` sets `ALLOWED_ORIGINS` to the frontend URL(s) permitted to call the API.
 5. Build the frontend (`npm --prefix frontend run build`) and serve the static files.

 ## Core flows